WinzarH/LikertMakeR/README.md

   - **_eigenvalues()_** calculates eigenvalues of a correlation matrix, and reports on whether the correlation matrix is positive definite and an optional scree plot

+  - **_reliability()_** Computes a range of internal consistency reliability estimates for a single-factor scale with optional Confidence intervals

 ### alpha()